gunnarbirnir/run-mapper/packages/backend/README.md

 yarn dev
 ```

-The app will be available at `http://localhost:3000`
+The API server will be available at `http://localhost:3001`

 ### Build